adityaramesh/ccbase/README.md

 everything is working correctly on your system.

-First, ensure that the `CXX` environment variable is set to your desired C++11-conformant compiler.
+First, ensure that the `CXX` environment variable is set to your desired C++11-conformant compiler, and that `BOOST_INCLUDE_PATH` is set appropriately.
 The compilation flags set in the Rakefile should work for both `g++` and `clang++` running on OS X or Linux.
 If you are using another compiler or think that the compilation flags may need to be revised for your system, please review and edit the Rakefile accordingly.
-Then, run the following
+Then, run the following commands:
-commands:

 	rake
 	rake check